GursehajHarika/CENG319-Assignment/README.md

 Pictures make everything more appealing, especially in applications.
 Picasso image library makes the process of adding that magical element of having a picture in your application easy. usually in a one line of code.

-In picasso library, pictures from the Internet, Data and even images from the memory can all be displayed in  just a hand full of lines of code.
+In picasso library, pictures from the Internet, Data and even images from the memory can all be displayed.

 # History